-The NSTAC also recommended that the President direct the appropriate Government departments and agencies to leverage of existing industry/Government partnership mechanisms to increase awareness of NS/EP requirements within key Internet organizations and standards bodies.
+The NSTAC also recommended that the President direct the appropriate Government departments and agencies to leverage existing industry and Government partnership mechanisms to increase awareness of NS/EP requirements within key Internet organizations and standards bodies.

-Information Infrastructure Group (IIG), NS/EP Implications of Electronic Commerce Report, June 1999.
+Information Infrastructure Group (IIG), NS/EP Implications of Electronic Commerce Report, June 1999

-The public sector is in the midst of adopting system wide changes that will incorporate e-commerce into Government operations.
+The public sector is in the midst of adopting systemwide changes that will incorporate e-commerce into Government operations.
 In June 1999, NSTAC issued a report to discuss implications of incorporating e-commerce into business operations within the NS/EP community.
 To investigate this topic, the NSTAC surveyed e-commerce literature and received briefings from diverse Government, industry, and academic sources.
-They also interviewed public and private sector officials responsible for implementing e-commerce policies and procedures.
+The committee also interviewed public and private sector officials responsible for implementing e-commerce policies and procedures.

-The NSTAC found that e-commerce use among NS/EP organizations has been limited to support of nonmission critical activities; but as these organizations increase their reliance on e-commerce operations for NS/EP functions, the security of these e-commerce transactions will become more critical.
-As the NS/EP community transitions, the NSTAC concluded that it should be alerted to a number of issues that could affect how e-commerce is implemented.
+The NSTAC found that e-commerce use among NS/EP organizations has been limited to support nonmission critical activities; but as these organizations increase their reliance on e-commerce operations for NS/EP functions, the security of these e-commerce transactions will become more critical.
+As the NS/EP community transitions, the NSTAC concluded that it should be alerted to several issues that could affect how e-commerce is implemented.

-- NS/EP dependence on e-commerce, although modest at present, is likely to grow steadily over the next decade. - It is important for the NS/EP community to be aware of the vulnerabilities that arise from utilizing e-commerce hardware and software and make informed decisions regarding their implementation to achieve an acceptable level of risk. - It is important that NS/EP departments and agencies thoroughly assess current and future dependence on e-commerce application and architectures, the associated security implications, and the effect e-commerce will have on overall business operations. - In the new electronic environment created by e-commerce, the NS/EP community will depend on commercial products and an information infrastructure that it neither owns nor operates.
-Therefore, the Federal Government and its partners in the private sector will share the NS/EP risks involved with e-commerce. - There is a lack of unified and specific focus on NS/EP needs among organizations responsible for managing and administering oversight for ecommerce within the Federal Government.
-This lack of focus could lead to a lack of formal guidance, policy procedures, and accountability addressing

-NS/EP issues related to the adoption of e-commerce.
+- NS/EP dependence on e-commerce, although modest at present, is likely to grow steadily over the next decade. - The NS/EP community must be aware of the vulnerabilities that arise from utilizing e-commerce hardware and software and make informed decisions regarding its implementation to achieve an acceptable level of risk. - The NS/EP departments and agencies must thoroughly assess current and future dependence on e-commerce application and architectures, the associated security implications, and the effect e-commerce will have on overall business operations. - In the new electronic environment created by e-commerce, the NS/EP community will depend on commercial products and an information infrastructure that it neither owns nor operates.
+Therefore, the Federal Government and its partners in the private sector will share the NS/EP risks involved with e-commerce. - A unified and specific focus on NS/EP needs is lacking among organizations responsible for managing and administering oversight for e-commerce within the Federal Government.
+This lack of focus could lead to a lack of formal guidance, policy procedures, and accountability addressing NS/EP issues related to the adoption of e-commerce.

-The NSTAC concluded what is needed is a focal point within the Federal Government to work with the various public and private organizations to increase their awareness of NS/EP issues related to e-commerce.
+The NSTAC concluded that what is needed is a focal point within the Federal Government to work with the various public and private organizations to increase their awareness of NS/EP issues related to e-commerce.
 The NSTAC recommended that the President designate this focal point for examining the NS/EP issues related to widespread adoption of e-commerce within the Government.
-It was also recommended that the President direct the Federal departments and agencies, in cooperation with an established Federal focal point, to assess the effect of e-commerce technologies on their NS/EP operations.
+The committee also recommended that the President direct the Federal departments and agencies, in cooperation with an established Federal focal point, to assess the effect of e-commerce technologies on their NS/EP operations.